-Energy and Capital Costs
+Energy and capital costs

-In order to put the results of the flats at Stirling into context they have been plotted in Fig 4 on a graph of total annual energy consumption against fabric transmittance (ie the heat loss through the building fabric).
+In order to put the results of the flats at Stirling into context, they have been plotted in figure 8 on a graph of total annual energy consumption against fabric transmittance (i.e. the heat loss through the building fabric).
 The solid lines are derived from a survey of some 1500 local authority dwellings in Scotland.

-These show, not surprisingly, that fuel usage for average and higher users falls with decreasing fabric transmittance (eg with improved insulation).
-However, in the case of the lowest 25% of users fuel consumption is independent of the heat loss through the building fabric.
+The results show, not surprisingly, that fuel usage for average and higher users falls with decreasing fabric transmittance (e.g. with improved insulation).
+However, in the case of the lowest 25 percent of users, fuel consumption is independent of the heat loss through the building fabric.
 This implies that the benefits of insulation are likely to be taken as increased temperatures and thus reduce the risk of condensation.

-The results from Stirling indicate that there is very little difference in energy consumption in the flats when insulation alone was added though temperatures increased.
-In the flats with improved heating and insulation the average fuel consumption has moved from about the lowest 25% of fuel users to about average.
+The results from Stirling indicate that there is very little difference in energy consumption in the flats when insulation alone was added, although temperatures increased.
+In the flats with both improved heating and insulation the average fuel consumption has moved from about the lowest 25 percent of fuel users to about average.
 The risk of condensation has been eliminated in these flats and the householders on average now pay about £1.50 less per week for energy.

 Any remedial measures must be effective at a cost which is affordable by the householders.
-Fig 5a indicates the costs of remedial measures in a typical flat at Stirling with a heat input of 2kW, moisture generation of 7 litres per day and a ventilation rate of 1 air change per hour.
-In this typical flat the relative humidity would be about 80% and the flat at risk of condensation and mould growth.
-To remove the risk of mould growth the relative humidity can be reduced to 70% by either filling the cavities of the flats (at a cost of, say, $\pounds200-\pounds300$) or by the householder spending more on fuel (about $\pounds60-\pounds150$ per annum depending on fuel and tariff).
+Figure 9 indicates the costs of remedial measures in a typical flat at Stirling with a heat input of 2 kW, moisture generation of 7 litres per day and a ventilation rate of 1 air change per hour.
+In this typical flat the relative humidity would be about 80 percent and the flat would be at risk to condensation and mould growth.
+To remove the risk of mould growth the relative humidity can be reduced to 70 percent by either filling the cavities of the flats (at a cost of, say, £200-300) or by the householder spending more on fuel (about £60-150 per annum depending on fuel and tariff).

-Fig 5b illustrates likely costs of remedies in a similarly heated flat but where the moisture generation rate is now assumed to be 14 litres per day and the ventilation rate 2 air changes per hour.
-In this circumstance the problem can be solved by the householder spending about £80-£220 pa extra on fuel.
-Cavity fill insulation could again be installed but this would not solve the problem and either the householder could pay an extra £30-£80 pa on fuel or internal or external insulation could be added to the already cavity-filled walls.
+Figure 10 illustrates the likely costs of remedies in a similarly heated flat but where the moisture generation rate is now assumed to be 14 litres per day and the ventilation rate 2 air changes per hour.
+In this circumstance the problem can be solved by the householder spending about £80-220 a year extra on fuel.
+Cavity fill insulation could again be installed, but this would not solve the problem; either the householder could pay an extra £30-80 per year on fuel, or internal or external insulation could be added to the already cavity-filled walls.